sustentarea/logoclim/README.md

 and visualizing global climate conditions.
-It allows researchers to integrate high-resolution climate data into agent-based models, supporting reproducible research in ecology, agriculture, environmental science, and other fields that rely on climate data integration.
+It allows researchers to integrate high-resolution climate data into agent-based models, supporting reproducible research in ecology, agriculture, environmental sciences, and other fields that rely on climate data.

 The model utilizes raster data to represent climate variables such as temperature and precipitation over time.
 It incorporates historical data